wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/apply-ai-builder-text-recognition-transportation-industry/includes/2-prepare-storage.md

 -   Eventually for "Customer", the Power Platform provide some built-in entities like Account or Contact.
 We will use Account here and will create a Many-to-one relationship using the "Relationship" tab and "+Add relationship" button. (see [Create a relationship between entities](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-entity-lookup))

 We end with following entity structure.
-(Some fields are automatically added by Common Data Service to manage currencies)
+(Some fields are automatically added by Dataverse to manage currencies)

 You can add some customers in the Account table using the "Edit from Excel" button.
-(See [Open entity data in Excel](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-excel-addin) or [Import or export data from Common Data Service](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-import-export))
+(See [Open entity data in Excel](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-excel-addin) or [Import or export data from Dataverse](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-import-export))

 ## Summary